Grant Applications Accepted

-Step II – Read Instructions carefully
+Step II – Read Grant Application Instructions carefully

-Step III – Complete Application Forms 1 – 6 (fillable PDF) and Logic Model Diagram
+Step III – Complete Application Forms 1 – 6 and Logic Model Diagram (fillable PDF)

 No. Most organizations have the software already loaded on their computer to complete a fillable PDF form.
-Also, local libraries are a good resources for organizations.
+Also, local libraries are good resources for organizations.

-No. Answers must be limited to the space provided.
+Answers must be limited to the space provided.
 The Grant Application blanks are limited in size deliberately to keep the MDVA grant evaluation process manageable.

 Dollar amounts are entered in dollar increments (no cents).
 Enter numerals only (e.g. 5325 for $5,325.00).
 The fillable PDF form enters the symbols and decimals automatically.

 Percentages are entered as decimals (e.g. 25% is entered as .25)

 MDVA will consider Grant Applicant proposals with estimated Administration/Indirect expenses up to 20% of the total requested grant amount.
 Examples of Administration/Indirect expenses are: CEO Salary, Office Supplies, IT Support, Telephone & Internet etc.)

 Grant Applicants may apply for $1,000 - $100,000 grants.
 There is no advantage or disadvantage to apply for smaller or larger grants.